Doug's 1st Movie: Critical reception

-Doug's 1st Movie garnered a 28% approval rating on Rotten Tomatoes, based on 36 reviews.
-The critical consensus reads, "Doug's 1st Movie may entertain very young fans of its main character, but essentially amounts to a forgettable feature-length episode of his show."
 Critics were harsh to Doug's 1st Movie when it was released theatrically.
-Many noted that the film felt too much like an extended episode of the show (story- and animation-wise) and many mention that the film should have stayed a direct-to-video release.
-Most of the criticism came from the plot, writing, and music, though they praised the animation, voice acting and ending.
-Screenit.com awarded the film 4 out of 10, determining that it was mediocre and did not have "that magic or cinematic feel to warrant the big screen treatment" and it felt like the regular series.
+Many noted that the film felt too much like an extended episode of the show (story- and animation-wise), and many said the film should have stayed a direct-to-video release.
+Most of the criticism came from the plot, writing, and music, though they praised the animation, voice acting, and ending.
+Screenit.com awarded the film 4 out of 10, calling it mediocre and saying it did not have "that magic or cinematic feel to warrant the big screen treatment," and it felt like the regular series.

-Roger Ebert gave the film 1½ out of 4 stars, quoting "Doug's 1st Movie is a thin and less than thrilling feature-length version of a Saturday morning animated series, unseen by me.
+Roger Ebert of the Chicago Sun-Times gave the film one-and-a-half stars out of four, quoting, "Doug's 1st Movie is a thin and less than thrilling feature-length version of a Saturday morning animated series, unseen by me.
 Chatter on the Web suggests it was originally intended to go straight to video, but was rechanneled into theaters after the startling success of The Rugrats Movie.
 Since Doug originally started on Nickelodeon, where Rugrats resides, the decision made sense – or would have if this had been a better movie."